mmr116/document-search-using-vector-embeddings-openai-rag/README.md

   The application maintains a context of previous queries and responses.
 This context is passed to OpenAI's language model during the response generation step, ensuring that the generated responses take into account the conversational history and provide accurate and contextually relevant information.

-- Interactive web interface:

-  The application provides a user-friendly web interface built with Flask, a Python web framework.
-Users can upload PDF documents, enter queries, choose the OpenAI language model to use (GPT-3.5-turbo, GPT-4, or GPT-4o), and receive detailed responses based on the information extracted from the uploaded PDF documents.